jean-pierreBoth/annembed/README.md

 ## *The crate is in a preliminary state*

-Currently only the approximated SVD and a first version of the embedding are implemented.
+Currently only the approximated SVD and a first version of the embedding (with possible hierarchical inittialization) are implemented.
 But the mnist example shows how to run the embedding, even in this (preliminary) state.

 ## Results